DamianMullins/damianmullins.com/pages/2018-03-29-learn-react-by-building-a-web-app-week-1/index.md

 ### Adding data

-I wanted to add some of the coin data to the database so I created a `firebaseService.js` module which exposed the Firestore database object:
+I wanted to add some coin data to the database so I created a `firebaseService.js` module which exposed the Firestore database object:

 ```js
 import firebase from 'firebase';